bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/articles/nodevsbrowser.md

   it for your project.
 seo:
   title: Node vs Browser
-  description: This is the Node vs Browser page
+  description: |+
+    Both the browser and Node.js use JavaScript as their programming language.

   extra:
     - name: 'og:type'
       value: website